 I don’t.
 Of all the subversively destructive literary tropes, this one really chaps my hide.

-But Pamela at least has an excuse: it was written by a man.
+But Pamela at least has an excuse: a man wrote it.
 Richardson was a product of his era, when women were property and marrying well ensured them a comfortable life.
 He did break boundaries with a working-class heroine who entered the ranks of nobility, but the mess of a story undermines that message.
 In the end, the sole triumph of Pamela is that it spurred Henry Fielding to write Shamela and Joseph Andrews, both parodies of this literary atrocity.

 A literary atrocity, I remind you, that reincarnates every time an impossibly rich, impeccably hot, implicitly abusive hero swaggers onto the page.